aplteam/Cider/docs/Cider-User-Guide.md

 ###### source

-Defaults to `APLSource`: a subfolder that hosts the code.
-That's where the code lives, relative to the project folder.
+Defaults to `APLSource`: a subfolder that hosts all APL code.
+Its relative to the project folder.

-This might be empty, for example when the project is just a single script (class or namespace).
+This might be empty, for example when the project is just a single script (class or namespace) that lives in the root of the project.

+Note that this might be different from Tatin `source` parameter, which might point to a sub-folder of Cider's `source` hosting just the code that is a package.
+Cider's `source` might also contain test cases, development tools and whatnot.

 ###### dependencies